-In this interview, Ari will clarify the main differences and similarities between psychology and clinical social work vis a vis the client.
-In addition, he will provide with a brief introduction to hypnotherapy, one of the techniques that he uses in his work with clients.
+I had the pleasure of interviewing Ari this week.
+In this interview, Ari clarifies the main differences and similarities between psychology and clinical social work vis a vis the client.
+In addition, he provides us with a brief introduction to hypnotherapy, one of the techniques that he uses in his work with clients.

 That was great training as a behavioral modification specialist and that got me started for my next stage.
 I wanted to have as much input as possible in my children's education.
 So I took responsibility for a pre-school.
 The school had six children enrolled for the previous five years.
 I taught the teacher (later teachers) the principles of applied behavioral modification and spent a lot of time learning and meeting the needs of the families.
 I added to my professional perspective the importance of family and family systems.